Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Software characteristics}

-In 2016, authors reported that the source code has 100 000 lines of Coq \cite{leroy2016compcert}.
-CompCert is empirically more reliable than GCC and LLVM: the test generation tool Csmith \cite{yang2011finding} found 79 bugs in GCC and 202 in LLVM, but none in the verified parts of CompCert.
+The source code had 100,000 lines of Coq in 2016 \cite{leroy2016compcert}.
+Various checks indicate that CompCert is more reliable than GCC and LLVM.
+While the test-generation tool Csmith \cite{yang2011finding} found 79 bugs in GCC and 202 in LLVM with randomized differential testing, after 6 CPU-years of testing CompCert, focusing on bugs in its code generator, it found none in the verified parts.
+The potentially more effective tool Orion \cite{le2014emi} found 147 unique bugs in GCC and LLVM with the ``Equivalence Modulo Input'' compiler validation methodology, but none in CompCert.
+Although these results do not guarantee the absence of bugs, they give very high confidence in the compiler.